WhitakerLab/NetworkingWorkshop/README.md

 The facilitator briefly outlines the personas exercise and briefly works through a set example.
 The choice of this example should be tailored to the group.

+The facilitator should make clear the roles that mentorship, sponsorship, networking and digital connectivity all play in identifying the best pathways for this imaginary person to follow.
+One way to reinforce these links is to point to the four sections of the room where the participants have collected the post it note comments as the personas are being discussed.

 <details>
   <summary>A 1st year graduate student who wants to go to a lab for 3 months to learn a new skill.</summary>